yomigeek/db-detector-svm/README.md

 # db-detector-SVM
-Using SVM Classifier to detect diabetes
+Using Simple SVM Classifier to detect diabetes